8 Sources

 Copy Link

-UK-based AI infrastructure startup Nscale has raised $2 billion in Series C funding, reaching a $14.6 billion valuation.
-The round was led by Aker ASA and 8090 Industries, with participation from Nvidia, Dell, and Citadel.
-Former Meta executives Sheryl Sandberg and Nick Clegg, along with former Yahoo president Susan Decker, join the board as the company races to build GPU-dense data centers across Europe, North America, and Asia.
+UK-based AI data center startup Nscale has raised $2 billion in Series C funding at a $14.6 billion valuation, more than doubling its worth from last September.
+The round was led by Aker ASA and 8090 Industries, with participation from Nvidia, Dell, Lenovo, and Nokia.
+Former Meta executives Sheryl Sandberg and Nick Clegg join the board alongside Susan Decker, bringing high-profile expertise as Nscale races to build GPU-dense infrastructure across Europe, North America, and Asia.

 1